Pylons/akhet/docs/architecture.rst

 .. attribute:: h

-   The helpers module, defined as "myapp.helpers".
+   The helpers module, defined as "zzz.helpers".
 This is set by a subscriber callback in your application; it is not built into Pyramid.

 .. attribute:: session